Vini1305/brevity/README.md

 1. User enters a URL or text
 2. The app fetches the article content (if a URL is given)
-3. Sends the text to the **OpenAI API** with a summarization prompt
+3. Sends the text to the **Ollama local server** with a summarization prompt
 4. Displays a **concise summary**

 <!-- Add a small diagram or flow image here -->